 Almost everyone could use some help with financial education from time to time.
 It’s especially important for young people who are just learning to manage money.
-For teens, creating and using a simple budget is a key “Personal Finance 101” skill that will benefit them throughout life.
+For teens, creating and using a simple budget is a key “Personal Finance 101” skill that can benefit them throughout life.
+Here are some important talking points when it comes to teaching teen money management.

 Why budgeting is important